 Steephill School was founded in 1935 by Miss Eileen Bignold.
 The school premises consisted of the house and grounds only.
 The first classes took place where the staff room is now.
 Originally the school had only a few children aged five to seven years old.
 When the second world war came in 1939 some of these children boarded with Miss Bignold and slept in the room that is now the library.

 After the war, the school grew and started taking children until they were eleven years old.
 Lessons took place in various huts and in the house.
-The kitchen was where the children’s toilets are now.
 Miss Bignold was famous for her sausages and cooked lunch for the children every day.
-Ex-pupils and staff who remember her and the school are asked to talk about her at the Founder’s day service held at St. Mary’s church every July.
+Ex-pupils and staff who remember her and the school are asked to talk about her at the Founder’s Day service held at St. Mary’s Church every July.
 They remember fondly the small huts where lessons took place, the animals kept by Miss Bignold, especially the dog, and of course her sausages.

-Throughout this time, the Chairman of the Board of Governors has remained Edward Oatley and two of the original four parents are actively involved in the school.
+Throughout this time, the Chair of the Board of Governors was Edward Oatley and two of the original four parents are still actively involved in the school.

 Mr John Abbott was appointed Headteacher in 2019, and in 2020 Mr Wayne Smith became the Chair of the Board of Governors.